In this practical exercise we are going to play around with the different types of elements in R.

 character elements.
 The use of a dataframe is often preferred over the

-use of a matrix in R
+use of a matrix in R, except for purposes where pure

 numerical calculations are done, such as in matrix algebra.
 However,